 1. Preheat oven to 425 degrees.
 Remove chicken from any packaging and pat dry with a paper towel.
 Drizzle 2 tablespoons of olive oil into an oven-safe casserole dish.
 Place chicken in dish and toss in oil.
 Sprinkle with salt and pepper on both sides of chicken and dot with butter.
 Slice half of lemon into wedges and arrange around chicken.
 Roast in the oven for 30 minutes.

 2. To prepare glaze – in a saucepan, add Dijon, maple syrup and butter.
 Cook over low heat until simmering and whisk until smooth.
 Turn heat down to simmer, and leave on stove top.
 After 30 minutes, brush chicken with glaze and continue to cook for 15 minutes.
 Brush again and cook another 15 minutes.
 Remove chicken from oven and brush once more with glaze.
-Serve with potatoes or garden salad.
+Serve with potatoes, steamed rice or a garden salad.
 Enjoy!